TEXTS AS BODIES - BODIES AS TEXTS

 About the Host

-The seminar is led by Tobias Wieland, a academic philosopher, His work focuses on contemporary critical theory, feminist thought, and the (un)doing of gender and sexuality.
+The seminar is led by Tobias Wieland, an academic philosopher.
+His work focuses on contemporary critical theory, feminist thought, and the (un)doing of gender and sexuality.
 He is currently writing his second book, which explores a critical theory of erotic expressivity.